The Coke Oven

 Locations: Washington D.C., Miami ,Florida, Atlanta ,Georgia, New York City, Chicago, Illinois, Pittsburgh, PA, Cleveland, Ohio, Columbus, Ohio

-Method: Using the beehive shaped ovens we can produce the best flavor with tenderness.
+Method: Using the beehive shaped ovens we produce the best flavor with tenderness.
+Cooking with coke tempers steel but tenders meat.
 Instead of coal coke we can produce the best cooked meat and vegetables with the best taste, the best atmostphere with a theme appealing to the working man, families, perfectionists, and the wealthy connoisseur.